use your personal information, your rights regarding this information and how we comply with data protection law.

 d.
 General notes relating to sharing of your information

-Your personal information is not processed or stored outside of the EEA, unless you specifically request to be paid your pension into a non EEA bank account;
+Your personal information is not processed or stored outside of the UK, unless you specifically request to be paid your pension into a non-UK bank account;

 Where third parties are in receipt of your personal information, Civil Service Pensions require sufficient guarantees that appropriate technical and organisational measures are in place to maintain the required standard of security.
 Prior to a new supplier being appointed a Data Protection Impact Assessment is conducted to ensure that appropriate measures and controls are in place.